Connee Boswell: Biography

 Boswell also sang in a number of Hollywood films, including It's All Yours (1937), Artists and Models (1937), Syncopation (1942) and Swing Parade of 1946, as well as with the Boswell Sisters in 1932's The Big Broadcast and 1934's Moulin Rouge.

 Boswell was interviewed via phone by Bill Fisher on WOWO (Fort Wayne, Indiana).
 The acetate disk's label contained no date.
-But since her then-new Decca single of "Begin The Beguine" was promoted in it, the date should be presumed to be 1952.
+However, since her then-new Decca single of "Begin The Beguine" was promoted in it, the date should be presumed to be 1952.
 All through her career with The Boswell Sisters and into the early 1940s, her name was spelled "Connie".
 She later changed the spelling to Connee.
 Stories vary as to why she made the change (e.g., because it made it easier to sign autographs or that she felt it was unique and would bring good luck).

-Connee sang from a wheelchair—or a seated position—during her career, owing to either a childhood bout with polio or a fall from the back of a coaster wagon.
+Boswell sang from a wheelchair—or a seated position—during her career, owing to a childhood bout, aged four, of polio.
 The general public was not aware of her condition, although Boswell herself did not keep it a secret.
-During World War II, she tried to get involved with the USO tours but was not given permission to travel overseas.
-The Army thought it might not be a morale booster to have a singer who used a wheelchair perform for the troops.
+During World War II, she tried to get involved with the USO tours, but was not given permission to travel overseas; the Army thought it might not be a morale booster to have a singer who used a wheelchair perform for the troops.
 She was frequently active in philanthropic efforts to bring awareness and support to those affected by disabilities, including support of the March of Dimes through recordings, personal appearances and television promotional spots.

-Boswell was a favorite duet partner of Bing Crosby, and they frequently sang together on radio as well as recording several hit records as a duo in the 1930s and 1940s.
-(Crosby and The Boswell Sisters first sang together in 1931 on a 12" medley of songs from the then-current George White's Scandals, issued on Brunswick 20102.)
-She and Crosby recorded a version of "Alexander's Ragtime Band" which was introduced by Eddie Cantor that was a No. 1 hit in 1938.
+Boswell was a favorite duet partner of Bing Crosby, and they frequently sang together on radio, as well as recording several hit records as a duo in the 1930s and 1940s.
+(Crosby and The Boswell Sisters first sang together in 1931 on a 12" medley of songs from the then-current George White's Scandals, issued on Brunswick 20102).
+She and Crosby recorded a version of "Alexander's Ragtime Band" which was introduced by Eddie Cantor.
 This recording benefited the National Foundation for Infantile Paralysis, which later became the March of Dimes.

 In 1939, Crosby and Boswell had three hit duet records that each climbed into the top 12 on Billboard; "An Apple for the Teacher" climbed all the way to No. 2.

 Boswell had several dozen solo hits, including "Moonlight Mood" (1942).
 Her last charted hit was "If I Give My Heart to You" (1954).
-Boswell's career slackened in the 1950s, but she still recorded occasionally and was featured on a number of television broadcasts, including Jazz Party (also known as "Art Ford's Jazz Party") and a regular stint on the 1959 series Pete Kelly's Blues as "Savannah Brown".
+Boswell's career slackened in the 1950s, but she still recorded occasionally, and was featured on a number of television broadcasts, including Jazz Party (also known as "Art Ford's Jazz Party") and a regular stint on the 1959 series Pete Kelly's Blues as "Savannah Brown".